-Do you and your team have the expertise to provide the questionnaire in alternative formats to be compliant with legislative mandates, including the Americans with Disabilities Act of 1990, Section 255 of the Telecommunications Act, and Section 508 of the Rehabilitation Act?
+Do you and your team have the expertise to provide the questionnaire in alternative formats to be compliant with legislative mandates, including the Americans with Disabilities Act, the Telecommunications Act, and the Rehabilitation Act?
 If the answer is no, consider using a full service firm who is adept at providing the questionnaire in alternative formats for people from other cultures or for people with disabilities (e.g., foreign language, large print, Braille).

 Item Wording and Formatting

 Poorly designed questionnaires generally pay little attention to the wording and formatting of items.
 Example: Rather than ask for a respondent’s age, it is more accurate to ask “What was your age on your last birthday?”
 This will generate more consistent responses.

 Consider the following open-ended item: How much money do you make in a year?
 First, not everyone has a job.
 Second, this is a sensitive question.

 Are response alternatives mutually exclusive and exhaustive?
 Consider the response alternatives for the following multiple choice item about salary (i.e., not working, 0-25,000; 25,000-50,000; 50,000-75,000; 75,000-100,000; 100,000 and above).
 If an individual makes 25,000, will they select the second or third response alternative?
 Both contain their 25,000 salary!
 And, ‘not working’ is the same as earning ‘0’ in response alternatives one and two!